department-of-veterans-affairs/va.gov-team/products/ask-va/research/Submit an inquiry/Conversation guide: Dependents.md

 * Do they notice anything helpful or missing from this page?
 * Do they mention saving their reference number?
 * Do they mention preferring text notifications over email?
+* Do they expect the Veteran to get notified as well?

-## Ongoing or past inquiry - 15 minutes
+## Ongoing or past inquiry - 10 minutes

-* Thinking back on the process of submitting a question, was it shorter or longer than you would have expected?
+* Thinking back on the process of asking a question, was it shorter or longer than you would have expected?
    * Is there anything that could have made it easier?
 * And after you submit an inquiry, what do you expect to happen?
-   * Would you like to receive an email or text message in this [scenario]?
+   * Would you like to receive an email or text message?
-   * When would you expect to receive this `EMAIL OR TEXT MESSAGE`?
+   * When would you expect to receive an `EMAIL or TEXT`?
    * What information is important to you?
    * How often would you expect to get an update?
-   * Do you expect the VA to notify the Veteran `OR OTHER DEPENDENT` as well as yourself?
+   * Do you expect the Veteran to get updated too?
 * When you get a response to your inquiry, would you expect it to come from?
    * Would you be able to reply?
    * If you couldn’t reply back, but you had a follow up question, what would you do?